Selling a House As-Is in Austin

 Selling a House As-Is

 In selling a house “as-is” in Austin, the owner of the property will not negotiate any repairs or updates with potential buyers.
 An “as-is” sale almost always refers to the physical circumstance of the property.
 But in some cases it could mean the title or deed is in some kind of abnormality.
 When a house is sold as-is, the seller is still responsible for disclosing pertinent facts about the property which could affect the value or occupancy of the property.
 Items to disclose may include mold, structural or foundation issues, hazardous environmental conditions, or major plumbing problems.
 An as-is clause will not relieve a seller of liability, and an attempt to cover up conditions is fraud.
-Texas Direct Home Buyers stands against fraud in all forms.
+Austin Direct Home Buyers stands against fraud in all forms.

 Is there a Demand for Fixer-Uppers?

 Yes!
 Some end buyers prefer “fixer-uppers”, trading sweat for equity to get the property, but normally buyers are looking for less expensive update candidates, and shy away from major repairs.
 Few buyers are really equipped to handle major reparis.
-And some companies like Texas Direct Home Buyers specialize in purchasing problem properties.
+And some companies like Austin Direct Home Buyers specialize in purchasing problem properties.

 Should I fix the property?